Jarlotee/turtleM/readme.md

 turtleM (turtle mediator) is a micro library that bootstrap's the [mediator pattern] in your .Net projects.

-### What is the mediator pattern?
 If you are unfamiliary with the mediator pattern and why you might want to see this [blog post].
 It provides a good example on how you can de-clutter your controller, seperate your concerns and create cleaner, more maintanable code.

-> TLDR; It is like automapper for the logic of your application, without the downsides.

 Here are three major advantages to using mediators: